Back to Newsroom

 This litigation (which included a multi-site search order against the Defendants), and the outcome of the proceedings, demonstrates that Ocado Group will take the strongest possible action against any individuals or companies to protect its interests.
 In particular, it will not hesitate to take any steps necessary to protect its extremely valuable intellectual property and know-how.

 The settlement of the claim does not affect Ocado's committal proceedings against Raymond McKeeve, a former partner of the global law firm Jones Day, for contempt of court.
 These proceedings stem from the actions taken by McKeeve during the execution of Ocado's search orders against the Defendants, during which McKeeve instructed T0day's IT technician to "burn" a secure messaging platform used by the Defendants.
 The instruction led to the messaging platform, and all its contents, being irretrievably destroyed, preventing its contents from being searched.
-On February 8, 2021, the Court of Appeal gave permission to Ocado to continue with the committal proceedings, finding that McKeeve had "intentionally caused to be destroyed documentary materials which were of potential relevance to the claim”.
+On February 8, 2021, the Court of Appeal gave permission to Ocado to continue with the committal proceedings, finding that McKeeve had intentionally caused to be destroyed documentary materials which were of potential relevance to the claim”.

 Agreed Statement of Facts: